JCSheeron/ftArchPostProc/README.md

  -t, (required and mutually exclusive with -a).
 Input file is a historical trend export file.
+ Tag1 TimeStamp, Tag1 Value, Tag2 TimeStamp, Tag2Timestamp ...

- -a (required and mutually exclusive with -h).
+ -a (required and mutually exclusive with -t and -n).
 Input file is a archive export file.
+The format is:
+ ValueId,Timestamp (YYYY-MM-DD HH:MM:SS.mmm),value,quality,flags

+ -n (required and mutuall exclusive with -a and -t).
+Input file is a time normalized file.
+The format is:
+ Timestamp, Tag 1 Value, Tag 2 Value, Tag 3 Value ...

+ TODO: Update merge related params

  -se or --sourceEncoding (optional, default of "utf-16").
 Source file encoding.